brianlala/AutoSPInstaller/README.md

 # AutoSPInstaller
-Automated SharePoint 2010/2013/2016/2019 PowerShell-based installation script.
+Automated SharePoint 2010/2013/2016/2019/SE PowerShell-based installation tool.

 This project was migrated to GitHub from CodePlex, where it was downloaded over 130,000 times!